-We ask that you remember to name The International 22q11.2 Foundation as the sponsoring organization.
+We ask that you remember to name The International 22q11.2 Foundation as the sponsoring organization (in partnership with… as applicable).
 Media organizations often fail to mention the organizing organization as a way to save space or time.

 REPRESENTING THE FOUNDATION

-The day of the event, we request that all event volunteers wear the official 22q at the Zoo T-shirt created by The International 22q11.2 Foundation, Inc. Past years’ shirts are also acceptable.
+The day of the event, we request that all event volunteers wear the official 22q at the Zoo T-shirt created by The International 22q11.2 Foundation, Inc. In an effort to save cost, past years’ shirts are also acceptable.